wh0th3h3llam1/PdfDing/docs/configuration.md

 Flag for disabling user signup.
 By setting this value to `TRUE` user signup will be disabled.

+### `ALLOW_PDF_SUB_DIRECTORIES`
+Values: `TRUE`, `FALSE` | Default: `FALSE`

+Flag for allowing subdirectories when saving PDFs to the media directory in the UI.
+This is only a UI setting so the two possible values can be changed without corrupting the database.

 ## Security Related
 By using the following environment variables different security related settings can be adjusted.